How Do I Clear the FC Code on my Honeywell Alarm?

 1. Access system programming.
 Enter in [Installer Code] + to access system programming.
 The default Installer Code for a Honeywell VISTA Panel is 4112.
 The message "Installer Code 20" will be displayed if you are using an alphanumeric keypad.
 The number "20" will be displayed if you are using a fixed English keypad.
 If you do not know your Installer Code, you will need to use the backdoor method to get into programming.

 2. Clear the phone number.
 Enter in [*41*].
 You will hear three beeps.
 Then enter in [*42*].
 You will hear another three beeps.
-This will remove the phone number that the panel used to dial out.
+This will remove all phone numbers that the panel used to dial out.

 4. Exit programming.
 Press [*99] to exit programming and save your changes.